Jürgen's Notebook

 Note

-Visit HUGO Quick Start and RELEARN Documentation for a detailed introduction.
+Visit Hugo Quick Start and Relearn Documentation for a detailed introduction.

-and then move in this directory.
+Then move in this directory.

-mkdir ~/hugo
+mkdir ~/src

-cd ~/hugo
+cd ~/src

-With the last command hugo server
+With the command hugo server

 a webserver is started.